 Intrusive thoughts are a part of life, but they don’t have to control you.
 If you’re struggling to cope, reach out for help.
 A therapist can assist you in understanding your thoughts and finding healthy coping mechanisms.
 You can also contact Therapy Mantra for more information and resources.

 Therapy Mantra is a platform that provides online therapy, counseling, and other numerous services.
 We connect you with licensed therapists and counselors who can help you work through your intrusive thoughts.
 Our services are affordable, convenient, and confidential.
 Contact us today to learn more about how we can help you.
-You can also book an online counseling and therapy session or download our free Android or iOS app.
+You can also book an online counseling and therapy session or download our free OCD treatment app on Android or iOS.